 Usually, this is done using a snowball approach, where the homepage is first developed followed by a shell for interior pages.
 This shell contains all the navigational elements of your website as well as a means to add and edit content.
-The shell serves as a template that can be distributed throughout the website in appropriate areas using in accordance with the previously developed site map.
+The shell serves as a template that can be distributed throughout the website in appropriate areas using in accordance with the previously developed sitemap.

 None repeating elements such as flash animations, interactive contact forms, and shopping carts are also implemented during this phase.

-It is absolutely essential that your designer continue to communicate with you during this phase providing you with an in progress feed of all of the happenings that are going on while your website is being developed.
+It is absolutely essential that your designer continues to communicate with you during this phase providing you with an in progress feed of all of the happenings that are going on while your website is being developed.
 So that you have additional opportunities to that you want to have done on your website.

 From a technical point of view, ensuring that a website is successfully designed needs to be done via proper technical implementation.
-This means using CSS and XHTML that complies with recent web standards in order to increase accessibility, maximize functionality, and cater to as wide an audience as possible.
+This means using CSS and XHTML that complies with recent web standards in order to increase accessibility, maximise functionality, and cater to as wide an audience as possible.

 Phase 5: Testing your website